The medical device as a stand-alone product is a waning concept.

 In the AAMI paper "TIR 57 - Principles for medical device security - Risk Management", the authors address this discrepancy and attempt to transpose the cybersecurity line of thinking into the domain of ISO 14971.

 It is easy to see how the "potential adverse effect" can be regarded as analogue to the “Harm” in ISO 14971 and be quantified with a corresponding severity.

 The second factor estimates the likelihood of harm being the effect of an exploited vulnerability.
-These two factors in combination makes out the probability of the cyber security risk.
+These two factors in combination make out the probability of the cybersecurity risk.

 Note that this approach is similar to the P1 (probability of the hazardous situation occurring) / P2 (probability of the hazardous situation causing harm) frequently used in the medical device community.

 Information security theory recognizes that aspects and characteristics of the threat agent, the vulnerability, and the device itself drive these factors.

 Bottom-line: caution shall be taken when estimating probability/likelihood/exploitability for cybersecurity risks.
 The manufacturer's Risk Management SOP shall address this concern accordingly and be adapted if necessary.

 During classic medical device risk assessments, the identified causes leading to hazardous situations and potentially to harms are in most cases accidental.
 Although malicious use should be considered, this area often receives considerably less attention than harms caused by accidental events.